 What Technology Do You Need to Run Your Brewery? – Alec Johnson, Ekos

 Ekos recently published an original research report which analyzes the tech solutions that breweries use — from inventory management and POS to accounting and ecommerce.
 In this session, we’ll share the findings from the report, plus case studies from small, medium, and large breweries that are using technology to work more efficiently and grow their businesses.

-The Virginia ABC staff will discuss 2022 legislation, regulation, and craft beer issues including the upcoming ABC Administrative Code review process, delivery permits, tied-house reforms, expediting distribution agreement terminations, temporary distribution agreements, and
+The Virginia ABC staff will discuss 2022 legislation, regulation, and craft beer issues including the upcoming ABC Administrative Code review process, delivery permits, tied-house reforms, expediting distribution agreement terminations, and temporary distribution agreements.